About Beth Whitney

 Over the years, my paintings have been exhibited through several galleries, numerous juried art shows, and a number of invited exhibitions.
 Perhaps the most notable was a nearly-three month solo exhibition in the Presidential suite of the Maine State Senate.

 Today, my work is available through the web, easily accessible for everyone to enjoy and purchase regardless of where they live.
-I enjoy engaging with collectors personally, learning about why they chose a particular painting, and any history they have with the featured location (I've sold many engagement, wedding, and anniversary gifts over the years).
+I enjoy engaging with collectors personally, learning about why they chose a particular painting, and any history they have with the featured location (I've sold many engagement, wedding, and anniversary gifts).

-My original watercolors have been widely collected over the years, and is included in many private art collections throughout North America, Europe, Asia, Australia, and the Middle East.
+My original watercolors have been widely collected over the past 20 years, and are included in many private art collections throughout North America, Europe, Asia, Australia, and the Middle East.
 I really enjoy connecting with art lovers and learning how my work speaks to them.

 I'm happy to be the featured artist for the Inn on Mount Desert, a 31-room bed and breakfast in the heart of Bar Harbor.
 I painted many scenes from around Acadia National Park and MDI for their permanent collection.
 All of their in-room art is available as giclee prints.